contao/docs-archive/api/hooks/parseFrontendTemplate.md

 # parseFrontendTemplate

 The `parseFrontendTemplate` hook is triggered when a front end template is parsed.
 It passes the template content and the template name as arguments and expects the template content as return value.

-It is available from version 2.6.0.
+> **Tag** Available from version 2.6.0.

 ## Parameters

 1. *string* `$strBuffer`

-	Content of the parsed frontend template.
+    Content of the parsed front end template.

 2. *string* `$strTemplate`

     The template name (e.g. `nav_default`) without file extension.

 ## Return Values

 Return the original `$strBuffer` or override the template with your custom modification.

 ## Example

 ```php
 <?php